Analysis of mass-transferring binary candidates in the Milky Way: Introduction

-In this paper, we present a selection and characterisation of HG stars in the Milky Way (MW) with characteristics compatible with known LRN precursors and mass-transferring systems.
-We first make a tailored selection of candidates, followed by an analysis to find the candidates that best fit mass-transferring systems, and to understand the contaminants that may pollute our search.
+The release of extinction estimates in \textit{Gaia} DR3 and \textit{Gaia} related catalogues, such as \texttt{Starhorse} \citep{Starhorse}, opened the possibility to revise the previous work with more accurate colours and astrophysical parameters.
+In this paper, we make use of these catalogues to present a selection and characterisation of HG stars in the Milky Way (MW) with characteristics compatible with known LRN precursors and mass-transferring systems.
+We first make a tailored selection of candidates, followed by an analysis using archival and new follow-up to find binary systems during the unstable mass transfer phase, which could become LRNe in the near future.
+In addition, we aim to characterise the variability of stars in the HG to understand what other systems can mimic the behaviour expected for LRN precursor systems.
 Finding unstable mass-transferring binaries will be of great interest to the theoretical and observational communities studying the stability of mass transfer and its impact on the final fate of binary stars.